HS2 building timetable 'complete madness'

 The previous figure was £33bn.

-During heated exchanges with the Commons Public Accounts Committee, Mr Rutnam, the DfT's permanent secretary, defended the figures, saying estimates became more reliable "as you do more work".'Par for the course'
+During heated exchanges with the Commons Public Accounts Committee, Mr Rutnam, the DfT's permanent secretary, defended the figures, saying estimates became more reliable "as you do more work".

 The revised costs included £22.2bn for phase one of HS2, from London to Birmingham, with £8.2bn of this for contingency funds.